 Cokey has worked extensively filming both worldwide commercial campaigns and a wide array of supporting roles in international film.
 Due to his talent with accents he also provided voices for radio and animation series, including 10 characters in hit South African kids show ‘Urbo.’
 Since then he has voiced large video game franchises and done various voices on radio for BBC Radio4.

 In 2008 he was nominated as best supporting actor in a feature film (SAFTA’s 09) for his role as “Alfonso “ the ginger albino serial killer in quirky South African comedy “Big Fellas.”

 He is best known internationally for his role as "El Aleman" in Robert Rodriguez and Robert Orci's Matador and the Pirate Captain in the premiere of "Hawaii Five O" season 6.
 The independent film "The Chameleon" by Jim Greayer in which he plays a psychopathic serial killer won best film at the British Independent film festival.
 If you like Vampires and Werewolves you may want to catch him as a badass gunslinging maniac in "Penny Dreadful" Season 3.
-Cokey currently lives between Los Angeles and Manchester, UK.
-His latest filmwork on the award winning film "THE TRIBE " as well as "Body High" are gaining attention around the world.
+Cokey currently lives between Los Angeles and the UK.

 In 2016 Cokey and his wife received Lord and Ladyship titles in Cumbria, Northern England.
 But you don't have to refer to him as your Lordship.

 “Dangerously funny” - Obrigado magazine